 2. Use Email Appeals to Increase Fundraising

 Email is the best way to reach your donors on a personal level.
 They can open, skim and re-read at their leisure.
 Email fundraising grew by 25% in 2015—even though open rates, click-through rates and response rates were down.
 This growth can be attributed to a higher volume of outgoing messages.
 Nonprofit email lists grew by 14% in 2015, and nonprofit organizations responded by sending more fundraising messages.
+View details here on how you can validate your email lists using the email validator tool by Zerobounce.

 For top-performing nonprofits, more than a third of their online revenue can be tracked to a specific email appeal.
 Specifically, top-performers averaged 27 fundraising appeals per subscriber last year, while other nonprofits averaged 16.
 In simple terms, more frequent asks were rewarded with higher revenue.
 In fact, email giving accounted for 29% of all online revenue last year.